jamestomasino/opssh/README.txt

               This is the same as setting `key_locations' in the configuration file.

-       BW_PASSWORD
-              1Password master password (optional).
-If set,  this  environment variable  will be used to automatically authenticate your 1Pass‐ word session.
-Alternatively, a file  at  $XDG_CONFIG_HOME/1Pass‐ word  CLI/bw.pass  containing the password will provide the same functionality.
-If neither exist the user will  be  prompted  for the password.

 EXAMPLES
        If you have an ssh key located at ~/.ssh/work/id_rsa, it can be  loaded by entering:

        $ OPSSH work

 DEPENDENCIES
-       bw     The 1Password CLI client
+       op     The 1Password CLI client

        expect programmed dialogue with interactive programs